-There’s a very common problem that you may encounter when your toddler is potty training: you may get to the point where your child won’t poop on the potty.
-I know, I know, you thought the worst of the diaper dilemmas were over, but often, potty training brings about new and challenging issues.
+One of the most common toilet training challenges a parent can encounter is when their child won’t poop on the potty.
+I know.
+You thought the worst of the diaper dilemmas were over, but often, potty training brings about new and challenging issues.

-Remember to acknowledge your child’s fear, and proceed with patience and empathy.
-You don’t want to force your child when it comes to potty training issues because it can stress your child out to the point that they become seriously constipated or impacted, which will have extremely uncomfortable and upsetting, and sometimes, long-lasting results.
+Remember to acknowledge your child’s fear of pooping on the potty, and proceed with patience and empathy.
+If you force your child when it comes to potty training issues, it can stress your child out to the point that they become seriously constipated or impacted, which will have uncomfortable and upsetting, and sometimes, long-lasting results.

-2. Allow your learn how to poop on the toilet with a DIAPER ON.
-Once they master this successfully, let him watch you cut a large hole in the diaper when before sitting him on the toilet in the diaper.
-This time, when they poop, it will go right into the potty, however, having the diaper on will still offer that sense of security.
+2. Allow your poop in a diaper while sitting on the toilet.
+Once he masters this, the next step is to cut a large hole in the diaper before sitting him on the toilet with the diaper on.
+When he poops, it will go right into the potty, but the diaper will still offer a sense of security.

-3. When they poop in their diaper/underwear, tell them it’s yucky, and together, go and dump it in the potty.
+3. When they poop in their diaper/underwear, tell them it’s yucky, and have your child help you dump it in the potty.
 Talk about how poop should be in the potty because that keeps our homes and bodies clean.

-4. Build him a “potty castle“.
+4. Build your child a “potty castle“.
 Get a big cardboard box from a local hardware store (many times they will have these left over from refrigerators, etc.) and cut a door that opens and closes.
-Decorate it with your child and make it look fun!
-Put a potty in the box and call it his “Potty Castle”.
-Let him know it’s only to be used when pooping on the potty.
+Decorate it with paint and stickers, and make it look fun!
+Put a potty in the box and call it the “Potty Castle”.
+Let your child know they can only use the castle when pooping on the potty.

 5. Provide a step stool, or, instead of using the big toilet, consider using a potty that sits on the floor.
 Many kids need their feet planted firmly on the ground in order to brace themselves while “pushing” during a bowel movement.
-My followers love this one at Amazon.com
+My followers love this Potty Training Ladder Step Up Seat.

 6. Sing a silly song!
 My friend sings a song to the tune of “Winnie The Pooh” that says: “He wants to go home.
 He wants to go home.
 Send Mr. Poopy to his home, oh please… Cause he wants to go in.
 And he wants to swim.
 Let him go in the potty today- yay!”
 Her daughter LOVED this!